Charlotte Hall in St. Mary's County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Disasters • Education.
 A significant historical date for this entry is September 6, 1897.

 Location.
 38° 28.672′ N, 76° 46.68′ W. Marker is in Charlotte Hall, Maryland, in St. Mary's County.
-Marker is on Charlotte Hall Road south of Charlotte Hall School Road, on the right when traveling south.
+It is on Charlotte Hall Road south of Charlotte Hall School Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Charlotte Hall MD 20622, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-Coole Springs of Saint Marie’s (within shouting distance of this marker); Charlotte Hall School (within shouting distance of this marker); Ye Coole Springs (within shouting distance of this marker); No Match for British Might (about 500 feet away, measured in a direct line); Maryland Begins Here (about 500 feet away).
+At least 5 other markers are within walking distance of this marker: Coole Springs of Saint Maries (within shouting distance of this marker); Charlotte Hall School (within shouting distance of this marker); Ye Coole Springs (within shouting distance of this marker); No Match for British Might (about 500 feet away, measured in a direct line); Maryland Begins Here (about 500 feet away).
 Touch for a list and map of all markers in Charlotte Hall.

 More about this marker.
 This marker is on one of the gateposts to the Charlotte Hall School, a military academy that operated from 1796 to 1976 in Southern Maryland.

-Photographed By Tom Fuchs, March 31, 2007
+Photographed by Tom Fuchs, March 31, 2007

 2. Charlotte Hall School Main Gate